zevdg/bpm-saber/README.md

 This tool only creates the `DIFFICULTY_LEVEL.json` files in the output folder.
 You will have to copy over the other files (info.json, song.ogg, cover.jpg, etc.) yourself.

+## Installation
+Simply download and run bpm-saber.exe from the [releases page](https://github.com/zevdg/bpm-saber/releases).

+_Linux and mac builds are also available on that page.
+The mac build is untested but should work._

 ## Description of sections

 ### input song info.json